Dow, S&P end at records in fireworks before the Fourth

 "The basic message is that it's pretty much the same level as May so that's very positive news for the U.S. manufacturing," said Anthony Karydakis, chief economic strategist at Miller Tabak in New York.

-Twitter shares jumped 2.6 percent to $42.05 on news that a former Goldman Sachs GS.N executive would become the company's new chief financial officer while current CFO Mike Gupta will become senior vice president of strategic investments.
+Twitter (TWTR.N) shares jumped 2.6 percent to $42.05 on news that a former Goldman Sachs (GS.N) executive would become the company's new chief financial officer while current CFO Mike Gupta will become senior vice president of strategic investments.

 Positive data from Asia helped buoy investors' confidence in the strength of the global economy, including China's final reading of the HSBC/Markit purchasing managers' index (PMI) for June, which rose to 50.7 from May's 49.4.